iayushhb/SAA-C03/README.md

 Amazon Relational Database Service (Amazon RDS) is a web service that makes it easier to set up, operate, and scale a relational database in the AWS Cloud.
 It provides cost-efficient, resizable capacity for an industry-standard relational database and manages common database administration tasks.

+RDS runs on virtual machines, but you do not have access to those machines.
+You cannot SSH into an RDS instance so therefore you cannot patch the OS.
+This means that AWS is responsible for the security and maintenance of RDS.
+You can provision an EC2 instance as a database if you need or want to manage the underlying server yourself, but not with an RDS engine.

 **Relational Database Engines** :

 -   SQL Server